dgasmith/opt_einsum/paper/paper.md

 many tensors are particularly prevalent in many-body theories such as quantum chemistry, particle physics, and nuclear physics in addition to other fields such as machine learning.
-At the extreme case, matrix product state theory can have thousands of tensors meaning that the computation cannot procede in a naive fashion.
+At the extreme case, matrix product state theory can have thousands of tensors meaning that the computation cannot proceed in a naive fashion.

 The canonical NumPy ``einsum`` function considers expressions as a single unit